I am an undocumented student looking to apply to SCSU, how does the application process work for me?

 Is SCSU a “sanctuary campus”?

-The CSCU system has deliberately refrained from using the term “sanctuary” as sanctuary is a concept that has a broad range of meaning.
+CSCU has deliberately refrained from using the term “sanctuary” as sanctuary is a concept that has a broad range of meanings.
 CSCU does not have the power or ability to declare any “sanctuary” that is exempt from federal or state law.
 It is not our intention to provide anyone with a false sense of security.
-Connecticut State Colleges and Universities, however, is considered to be a “sensitive location” as described in the 2011 U.S. Immigration and Customs (ICE) policy.
-As a sensitive location, the grounds of our campuses should not be the focus of enforcement actions, however, as public spaces are open to the general public, CSCU does not have the authority to bar federal enforcement officers from CSCU public space.
+Additionally, the Department of Homeland Security has rescinded the directive that exempted Connecticut State College, Charter Oak College and our University campuses, from being the focus of enforcement actions as “sensitive locations”.
+Colleges and universities can no longer expect that immigration and enforcement actions will not occur on our campuses.
+ICE cannot enter non-public areas of the campus without be granted permission or without a valid warrant signed by a federal judge, unless exigent circumstances exist.

 Will SCSU release my information to immigration authorities?